kk69njit/HelloWorld/README.md

 Submitted by: **Karan Komal**

-**HelloWorld** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**Hello World** is an Android app that shows an image and introductory message, and allows pressing a button to display a Toast.

-Time spent: **2** hours spent in total
+Time spent: **4** hours spent in total

 ## Required Features